Center for Biblical Theology and Eschatology

-Again, the Great Prince, the Prince of all the Kings of the Earth.
-Because He stands for us, we stand in righteousness, in Him.
-No better illustrated than what we find in Ephesians chapter six:
+Again, the Great Prince, the Prince of all the Kings of the earth.
+Because He stands for us, we stand in righteousness for Him.
+No better is this illustrated than what we find in Ephesians chapter six:

 - "And from Jesus Christ, who is the faithful witness, and the first begotten of the dead, and the Prince of the kings of the earth.
 Unto him that loved us, and washed us from our sins in his own blood,"

 Christ is this Robe of righteousness we wear, this sword which is His Holy word, this armour which is the protection of God.
-We Stand in Michael only, because He stands for the people.
-He is our defense, and our strength, and by Him are all raised unto everlasting life, and the unsaved to everlasting contempt.
+We Stand in Michael only, because He stands for the people of God.
+He is our defense, and our strength, and by Him are all God's people delivered to be raised to everlasting life, and the unsaved to everlasting contempt.
 We are washed in His blood that in God's eyes, we are righteous.
-And it is only by this great Prince who assuredly is God, that we can stand before God, without condemnation on that great day of His coming.
+And it is only by this Great Prince Michael, who assuredly is God, that we "can" stand before God, without condemnation on that great day of His coming.

 - "Put on the whole armour of God, that ye may be able to stand against the wiles of the devil.